funollet/vmbootstrap/README.markdown

 Right now only KVM is supported for virtualization and only Debian guests can be installed.

-The guest is installed with *deborphan*.
+The guest is installed with *debootstrap*.
 This makes the configuration easier to tweak than with a tool based on presseding *debian-installer*.

 This script is largely inspired by: